Sabrinas-workspace/nlp-project-similar-lyrics/README.md

 use of the single methods see below.

 All methods
-If you open the folder code, you will see four modules and four folders.
+If you open the folder code: .code/, you will see four modules and four folders.
 The module song_information.py is needed for the other three modules, so you might want to open that first.
 The modules songtext_adjectives.py, songtext_sentiment.py and songtext_topics.py contain functions needed for the different approaches.